-I’m an unapologetic advocate for justice with over 13 years’ experience organizing for social change in a deep red state.
+I’m an unapologetic advocate for justice with almost two decades’ experience organizing for social change in a deep red state.
 I specialize in race, gender, immigration and LGBTQ+ issues, with a focus on the intersections.

-As a consultant in inclusion, equity and social justice, I support progressive social impact organizations in advancing their missions through strategy development, coaching, equity training, facilitation, event planning, and other services.
-I’m also the proud convener of Changing the Status Quo, Tulsa’s gender equity movement.
+As a consultant in inclusion, equity and social justice, I help progressive social impact organizations and foundations advance their missions through strategy development, coaching, equity training, facilitation, event planning, and other services.

-My community work includes organizing with the Demanding a JUSTulsa campaign for police reform, writing for the Tulsa Star, serving on committees of Mental Health Association Oklahoma and Oklahoma Center for Nonprofits, and volunteering as a Tulsa City-County Library adult literacy tutor and a Modus driver.
+My community work includes organizing with the Demanding a JUSTulsa campaign for police reform, writing for the Tulsa Star, serving on committees of Mental Health Association Oklahoma and Oklahoma Center for Nonprofits, and serving as a poll worker.
 I also co-chair a Tulsa Area United Way community investment panel.